hokonohara/tractusx-sdk/docs/user/usage/dataspace/edc-sdk-usage.md

 #### Explanation of Parameters

-- `dataspace_version`: Specifies the version of the connector being used.
+- `dataspace_version`: Specifies the version of the dataspace being used.
 Ensures compatibility with the EDC.
 - `oid`: The unique identifier for the asset being defined.
 This is used to distinguish the asset in the dataspace.
 - `data_address`: A dictionary that specifies the location or type of the data associated with the asset.
 - `context`: Defines the namespace for interpreting metadata and policies.